List of Marvel Comics teams and organizations: Thor Corps

-The Thor Corps is an organization appearing in American comic books published by Marvel Comics.
+The Thor Corps is the name of two organizations.

-There are two versions of the Thor Corps:

 Eric Masterson's version

 This version of the Thor Corps came together when Eric Masterson (who was the host of Thor at the time) united with Beta Ray Bill and Dargo Ktor to fight Zarrko after he tricked the latter into fighting Thor.

 Battleworld's Thor Corps

-During the "Secret Wars" storyline, there is a police force on Battleworld called the Thor Corps that enforce the laws of God Emperor Doom.
-King Thor serves as their lawspeaker while Thunderer Thorlief was a famous Thor Corps member.
+The Thor Corps are a police force on Battleworld who enforce the laws of God Emperor Doom.
+King Thor serves as their lawspeaker while Thunderer Thorlief is a prominent Thor Corps member.

 Threshold

-An ancient society created by the use of time travel by Kate Pryde placing the genetic material of the people of Genosha into a mysterium box known as "the Seed".
+The Threshold is an ancient society created by the use of time travel by Kate Pryde placing the genetic material of the people of Genosha into a mysterium box known as "the Seed".
 It first appeared in Marauders (vol. 2) #4 (July 2022).

-This society would thrive in the Proterozoic Era.
-The society would face many enemies, such as an ancient Shi'ar, and an underwater race known as the Unbreathing.
+This society thrived in the Proterozoic era.
+The society would face many enemies, such as an ancient Shi'ar, and the Unbreathing.
 Threshold was responsible for the creation of the X-Men enemies, Sublime and Arkea, who would turn on their creators before being defeated by Cassandra Nova.
 The Unbreathing, led by Stryfe, went on to destroy Threshold.
-A few members of the society survived, including Grove (who would later become Okkara), Xilo, and the Threshold Three.
+A few members of the society survived, including Grove, Xilo, and the Threshold Three.